marcobesier/security-reviews/reports/2024_03_21_tswap_security_review.md

 # T-Swap Security Review

-This security review provides a detailed compilation of all identified vulnerabilities and recommendations I submitted as part of the T-Swap First Flight on CodeHawks in March 2024.
+This security review provides a detailed compilation of all identified vulnerabilities and recommendations I submitted as part of Cyfrin Updraft's T-Swap audit in March 2024.

 |   Severity   |   Issue   |
 |--------------|-----------|